Stittsville Garage Doors (613) 777-6401

 Ottawa–Gatineau classifieds and paid ads love “$69 garage door repair” or “$29 service call.”
 Those numbers are lead magnets.
 The technician arrives, lists “safety issues,” and the bill becomes $500–$900 before lunch.
 Here is what to watch for:

-Our model is simpler: $89 to diagnose, clear starting prices on the table above, and a verbal + written estimate before work.
-If the final number will exceed the starting price, you hear why — drum wear, second spring, track straightening — not after the door is apart.
+Our model is simpler: free on-site estimate, clear ranges on the table above, and a written quote before work.
+If the final number will exceed the low end of the range, you hear why — drum wear, second spring, track straightening — not after the door is apart.
+Seniors and veterans receive 10% off repairs.

-Homeowners sometimes hear “$89 for the visit” and “$250 for the spring” and think the bill must be $339 no matter what.
-In practice, when you approve the spring replacement during that visit, the diagnosis fee is applied to the repair — you are paying for the outcome, not two stacked trips.
-What increases the total is additional parts: both springs when the matched pair is worn, cables, rollers, or a drum that failed because the door was run unbalanced for months.
+Homeowners sometimes hear “$250 for the spring” and worry about hidden fees on top.
+In practice, a standard single-door spring replacement typically lands in the $250–$350 range including parts, labour, and a safety check.
+What increases the total is additional parts: both springs when the matched pair is worn ($450–$550 on many doubles), cables, rollers, or a drum that failed because the door was run unbalanced for months.

 New installation and panel work — why ranges are wider